Auckland cricket team: Champions League Twenty 20

 After winning the 2010-11 HRV Cup, the Aces qualified for the 2011 Champions League Twenty20.
 They were knocked out in the qualifying stage where they lost to Kolkata Knight Riders and Somerset.
 The Aces again qualified for the 2012 Champions League Twenty20 where they defeated the Sialkot Stallions and Hampshire to top the qualifying stage and made it through to the group stage.
 They defeated the Kolkata Knight Riders in the first match and lost to the Titans and the Perth Scorchers while the game vs Delhi Daredevils ended without a result.
 They finished last in the table.

 Personnel

 At the beginning of each season Auckland Cricket announces 16 contracted players, this does not include players who hold a New Zealand Cricket contract.
 They are allowed one overseas professional for the Plunket Shield and Ford Trophy.
-New Zealand domestic sides are allowed to sign as many overseas players as required for the Super Smash, but only two imports are allowed in the side at any one time.
+New Zealand domestic teams are allowed to sign as many overseas players as required for the Super Smash, but only two imports are allowed to play at any one time.